-All surveys were printed on 25.5 in. × 11 in. paper folded to 8.5 in. × 11 in. and printed with two columns per page.
+All surveys were printed on 17 in. $\times$ 11 in. paper folded to 8.5 in. $\times$ 11 in. and printed with two columns per page.
 The font was Arial, 11 pt.
 The survey was designed in Teleform to be scannable.

-A methodological experiment was designed into the survey to test whether adding owner to one of the employment function response options would decrease the number of times it was added by respondents as an unsolicited open-ended response.
-Specifically, a randomly selected half of the sample was assigned to the experimental group and received a survey with owner included, and half were assigned to the control group without owner in the response option.
-The question with the response option that included owner is shown below.
+We designed a methodological experiment into the survey to test whether the amount of color on the survey instrument would have an effect on response rates.
+Specifically, a randomly selected half of the sample was assigned to the control group and received a survey with minimal color, and the other half was assigned to the experimental group with more color.